Last updated: 4 March 2021

 We know that you may be doing more than usual, so we are thinking of you in how we provide information, funding and how you access services.
 Some of the answers are evolving and we will work with Carers NZ, members of the Carers Alliance, service providers and other partners to keep you informed.

 This information has been brought together to make it easy for you to find the support and advice carers need at this time.
-While we will revise this resource as required, things do change, so please regularly check the links included here and continue to get your information from the Unite Against COVID-19 and Ministry of Health websites.
+While this information is up-to-date at the time of writing, things can change quite quickly, so please regularly check the links included here and continue to get your information from the Unite Against COVID-19 and Ministry of Health: COVID-19 websites.

 New Zealand COVID-19 Alert Levels

 COVID-19 is likely to be with the world for some time.
 We must be aware and manage the risks for ourselves and the people we care for.
 In New Zealand, our Alert Level system is used to describe the level of risk and the restrictions that must be followed at each level.
-Stay informed about New Zealand’s current alert levels and what this means for you and those you support with more information at COVID-19 alert system.
+This includes personal movement, exercise, education, work, business, personal and business travel and gatherings.
+Stay informed about New Zealand’s current alert levels and what this means for you and those you support with more information on the Unite Against COVID-19 website.

 Health and disability